mhardcastle/lotss-catalogue/dr2_catalogue/README.txt

 add_physical.py -- Add physical quantities and column descriptions

+In the parent directory:

 make_joined.py -- Make the joined source table (Spring and Fall) and components table.

+merge_sizeflux.py -- Merge in the LM sizes and fluxes

+merge_mass_catalogue.py